IvanDF/icon-builder/README.md

-# 🌟 IconCraft
+# 🛠️ IconBuilder

 <div>
     <img src="./assets/ui-preview.png" alt="SVG Exporter UI Preview" width="350" />
 </div>

-**IconCraft** is a simple yet powerful Figma plugin that lets you turn your frames into reusable React components.
-With optional support for [Framer Motion](https://www.framer.com/motion/), you can easily add animations to your icons.
-Future updates will include support for other frameworks as well.
+**IconBuilder** is a Figma plugin that helps you turn your frames, components, or instances into reusable components.
+Whether you're working with React or adding animations with [Framer Motion](https://www.framer.com/motion/), IconBuilder makes the process smooth and efficient.
+And hey, we're just getting started—future updates will bring support for even more frameworks!

 ---